 If you need urgent care while you are in the plan's service area, go to your PCP's after-hours clinic, a participating retail/ convenience care clinic, or any of the network's urgent care centers.
-In addition, please call our 24 hours/ 7 days a week Nurse Hotline and Behavioral Health Crisis Line at 1-800-892-1361.
+In addition, please call our 24 hours/ 7 days a week Nurse Hotline at 1-800-892-1361.

-Our plan covers worldwide emergency care services outside the United States under the following circumstances: when medically necessary.
+Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances when medically necessary.